Genital Warts (Human Papillomavirus)Skip to the navigation

 HPV infection is caused by a virus.
 More than 100 types of HPV have been found.
 Some types cause genital warts and some can lead to cervical cancer.
 Types 6 and 11 cause most genital warts.
 Other types such as 16 and 18 are high-risk and can cause abnormal cell changes on the cervix.

-How the disease is spread (transmission)
+How the infection is spread (transmission)

 HPV is spread by direct contact.